 Nonetheless, Cyprus is a popular destination for families and singles during August.
 There is almost certainly continual sunshine and heat.
 There are mostly clean beaches, albeit somewhat crowded and a fairly safe atmosphere.
 With shallow waters a long way out, the sea is ideal for nervous swimmers, or children playing in the waves.

-You might have your purse stolen if you leave it on view, but children are generally safe, and there’s little problem for groups of people walking around after dark.
-Restaurants are highly regulated these days, and there is a wide choice of food, even including some vegetarian options.
+You might have your purse stolen if you leave it on view, but children are generally safe.
+There are few problems for groups of people walking around after dark.
+Restaurants are highly regulated these days, and there is a wide choice of food.
+Most restaurants have started to include some vegetarian options in recent years.

 Festivals in Cyprus in August

 There is just one religious festival during August.
 This is the Feast of the Assumption, on August 15th.
 It is the day when the Orthodox Church celebrates the belief that the Virgin Mary was ‘assumed’ into heaven when she came to the end of her life.
 Main tourist shops and restaurants stay open, but banks are likely to be closed, as are Post Offices.
 Most small businesses and shops will be taking their two-week break on this date already.